abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 form for a particular time—what we call Jay or whatever—they move along picking up material, and finally reach the shore and disperse.
 These energy waves flow through the oceans of the world.
-When they reach the beach, there’s the sound of the waves crashing on the shore.
-And then the energy disperses.
+When they reach the beach, there’s the sound of the waves crashing on the shore, and then the energy disperses.

 When we reflect on the imminence of death, it seems like such a dramatic